WATER CONSERVATION IS A BIG DEAL IN TEXAS.

 HOW DID YOUR UTILITY SCORE?

 Texas has some of the most progressive water conservation laws and policies in the United States yet water conservation implementation is local and initiatives are constantly evolving.
 For this reason it can be difficult to assess whether conservation efforts are continuing to advance statewide.
 In order to help keep track of this progress, the Texas Living Water Project developed the Texas Water Conservation Scorecard.
 The Scorecard explores one fundamental question: Are municipal water suppliers making their best effort to reduce per capita water use and in turn save water and money for Texans?
-By assessing all Texas utilities with over 3,300 connections (305 in total) the Scorecard seeks to determine how much they are doing to save our most precious resource – water.
+By assessing all Texas utilities with over 3,300 connections the Scorecard seeks to determine how much they are doing to save our most precious resource – water.

 Not submitting a Water Loss Audit (or having it removed by the TWDB) and fluctuations in water losses are the biggest factors contributing to changes in conservation scores (either positively or negatively).
 This trend is also true across water planning regions.